nitrozyna/FDR-Metabolomics/timelog.md

 * *1.5 hours* Read resources about mass spectrometry in metabolomics from Justin and Simon, talked to a mass spectrometry lecturer to clarify a few concepts

+### 11 Oct 2020

+* *1 hour* Read parts of the "Proteomics, lipidomics, metabolomics: a mass spectrometry tutorial from a computer scientist's point of view" by R. Smith et al